Derpy/Specifications/PTEP-004.md

 and grow, it defines what kind of things are core objects, the kinds of actions which will be performed on them and methods of retrieval.

+The goal of this document is to describe standard data formats, access methods and query operations which can be implemented in a backend-neutral way and *NOT* to implement another DBMS.

+This should also be considered pre-draft quality as partial implementations of core services will need to be implemented first.

 ## Semantics

 We must first explain the sorts of complexity involved which need